Welcome

 Foreclosure

 Foreclosure is a rarely used remedy where the lender applies to the court to become the absolute owner of the property, extinguishing the borrower's equity of redemption.
-This is only granted in exceptional cases.
+This is only granted in exceptional cases and is a two-stage equitable process (interlocutory order with time to redeem, then final order if redemption does not occur).
+Courts often prefer ordering sale rather than foreclosure, especially if sale can better protect both parties (and other encumbrancers).

 Conditions and Limitations on Powers

 Lenders must comply with statutory and contractual requirements before exercising their powers.
 For example, the power of sale cannot be exercised until the relevant conditions are met.
-The mortgage deed may also impose additional requirements or restrictions.
+The mortgage deed may also impose additional requirements or restrictions, such as notice periods, valuation steps, or marketing standards.

 Protection for Borrowers